Gay men

 Two interlocked Mars symbols representing male homosexuality.

 Gay men are male homosexuals.
 Historic terminology for gay men has included inverts and uranians.

-Gay men continue to face significant discrimination in large parts of the world, particularly in most of Asia and Africa.
-In the United States and the western world, many gay men still experience discrimination in their daily lives, though some openly gay men have reached national success and prominence, including Apple CEO Tim Cook and heads of state or government such as Edgars Rinkēvičs (president of Latvia since 2023).
+Gay men continue to face significant discrimination in large parts of the world, particularly in parts of Asia and Africa.
+In the Western world, many gay men still experience discrimination in their daily lives, though some openly gay men have reached national success and prominence, including Apple CEO Tim Cook and heads of state or government such as Edgars Rinkēvičs (President of Latvia since 2023) and Scott Bessent (United States Secretary of the Treasury since 2025).

 The word gay is recommended by LGBTQ groups and style guides to describe all people exclusively attracted to members of the same sex, while lesbian refers specifically to female homosexuals, and gay men to male homosexuals.

 Male homosexuality in world history

-Some scholars argue that the terms "homosexual" and "gay" are problematic when applied to men in ancient cultures since, for example, neither Greeks or Romans possessed any one word covering the same semantic range as the modern concept of "homosexuality".
+Some scholars argue that the terms "homosexual" and "gay" are problematic when applied to men in ancient cultures since, for example, neither Greeks nor Romans possessed any one word covering the same semantic range as the modern concept of "homosexuality".
 Furthermore, there were diverse sexual practices that varied in acceptance depending on time and place.
 Other scholars argue that there are significant similarities between ancient and modern male homosexuals.

 In cultures influenced by Abrahamic religions, the law and the church established sodomy as a transgression against divine law or a crime against nature.
 The condemnation of anal sex between males, however, predates Christian belief.
 Throughout the majority of Christian history, most Christian theologians and denominations have considered homosexual behavior as immoral or sinful.
 Condemnation existed in ancient Greece; for instance Plato, in his Laws, described male homosexuality as 'unnatural' and argued for its prohibition.

 Many historical figures, including Socrates, Lord Byron, Edward II, and Hadrian, have had terms such as gay or bisexual applied to them.
 Some scholars, such as Michel Foucault, have regarded this as risking the anachronistic introduction of a contemporary construction of sexuality foreign to their times, though other scholars challenge this.